But did you know the greatest existential threat to kangaroos is the commercial kangaroo industry?

 We hear about plague numbers of kangaroos all the time – strangely, we only hear it from people who have a financial interest in getting rid of them.
-We hear it from sheep and cattle farmers, from councils in peri-urban areas being eyed by developers, and from the government, which is making huge profits overseeing the commercial kangaroo industry that turns kangaroos into leather for NIKE.
+We hear it from sheep and cattle farmers, from councils in peri-urban areas being eyed by developers, and from the government, which is making huge profits overseeing the commercial kangaroo industry that turns kangaroos into leather for ADIDAS.

 Some may argue that it makes logical sense for kangaroo populations to be exploding, because their natural predators have been eliminated or drastically reduced, such as dingoes and the Aboriginal nations who ate kangaroo.